 Vitamin C is required for the synthesis of collagen.
 Therefore, Keto Collagen Supplements work best when there is enough Vitamin C in the body.
 Therefore, even if you have enough collagen or protein in the body, your body will not be able to synthesize collagen without enough Vitamin C.

 It is a soluble vitamin that the body does not store.
 Therefore, it is important for us to include enough Vitamin C in our diets each day.
 The easiest way to do this on a low carb diet is to supplement your diet with Vitamin C. You can learn more about the health benefits of Vitamin C.

 I often add vitamin C powder to some of my sugar-free low carb drink mixes to give them a vitamin C boost.
-And recently I started making this vitamin C enhanced keto low carb gummy bears recipe.
-Therefore, low carb gummy bears can be a triple win!
-You get your collagen, vitamin C, and low carb snack all at the same time.
+And now I make a variety of vitamin C enhanced keto gummy bear recipes.
+Therefore, keto gummy bears can be a triple win!
+You get your collagen, vitamin C, and keto snack all at the same time.

 Gelatin Vs. Collagen Hydrolysate